-Here is a highly personal, quirky list of some great streaming entertainment that has distracted us and raised our spirits during this difficult pandemic.
+Here is a highly personal, quirky list of some great streaming entertainment that has raised our spirits during the pandemic.
 This list isn’t meant to be comprehensive!

 All Is Bright: If any unsung, offbeat movie should be a cult classic, this is it.
 Fine performances by Paul Giamatti as an ex-con trying to go straight in a crooked world, by selling Xmas trees, and Sally Hawkins as a…well, I don’t want to spoil it.
 Amazon.

 All Together (Et si on vivait tous ensemble?): 2011 French film that features Jane Fonda and Geraldine Chaplin with an all-star cast of French actors, about a group of aging friends who decide to live communally.
 Vudu.

 Ammonite: English drama set in 1840s in Lyme Regis of French Lieutenant’s Woman and Jane Austen Persuasion fame.
 Based on true story of working-class woman who made major scientific discoveries, unearthing dinosaurs and other fossils.
 Great performances by Kate Winslet and Saoirse Ronan.
 Amazon.

 |Kate Winslet and Saoirse Ronan in Ammonite|

 And Breathe Normally: When was the last time you saw an Icelandic movie?
 Well, it’s time!
 A heartbreaking but uplifting drama about those on the margins and refugees in a prosperous country.
 Moving story, well scripted and acted.
 Netflix.

 Another Round: A Danish movie that won the 2020 Oscar for best International Feature Film.
 The film is about four male teachers trying to break out of a midlife lag by staying a little drunk every day, especially at work.
 Great performances, thoughtful screenplay.
 Kanopy and other streaming services.